Bharathkasyap/STIG_Implementation_Remediation_Validations/README.md

-# 🛡️ STIG Hardening Framework for defending against Real World Cases
+# 🛡️ STIG Hardening Framework for defending against Real World Attacks

 > “STIG compliance is not just a checkbox — it's a mindset of proactive defense.”
 > — *Bharath Devulapalli, Security Analyst & STIG Automation Specialist*